NathanKell/CrossFeedEnabler/CrossFeedEnabler/Readme_CFE.txt

 Crossfeed Enabler
 by NathanKell

 A partmodule: adds a fuel crossfeed between the part it's added to, and the part this part is surface-attached to.
-Use it for radial tanks.
+Use it for radial tanks (or wings or...)

 License CC-BY-SA

 Source on GitHub at https://github.com/NathanKell/CrossFeedEnabler/

 Installation: Extract to GameData.
 By default includes cfg to apply to radial RCS tanks, the mini radial RCS from Realism Overhaul, all Stretchy tanks as of v9, and all procedural wings.
+(NOTE: Requires ModuleManager, which by now you really should have.)

 To add to other parts:
 Add: